JoryKlaverstijn/LaMAS_G17/index.md

 ### Seer

 The seer can view the role card of another player each night.
+The seer is a specialized villager.

 ![Seer Card](https://user-images.githubusercontent.com/63637256/175937378-e6d67781-fa29-4467-97c0-392f6424fd86.jpg "Seer Card")

 ### Little girl

 The little girl is allowed to spy on the werewolves during the werewolf phase.
 However she must be careful to avoid the werewolves detecting her.
+The little girl is a specialized villager.

 ![Little Girl Card](https://user-images.githubusercontent.com/63637256/175937430-35bb2a8a-45ae-409d-ad66-7cb1e215ed17.jpg "Little Girl Card")

 ### Hunter

 When the hunter is killed, he is allowed to kill one other player of their choosing.
+The hunter is a specialized villager.

 ![Hunter Card](https://user-images.githubusercontent.com/63637256/175937455-f6081ee2-158a-4d6f-92bd-4baa699530cd.jpg "Hunter Card")

 ### Villager

-The ordinary villager has no extra actions that it can take, the only decisions it can make are related to voting during the day time.
+The ordinary villager has no extra actions that it can take, the only impact it has on the game is voting, discussing and staying alive.

 ![Villager Card](https://user-images.githubusercontent.com/63637256/175937478-b5b236fb-b033-489e-a66a-be2edddf59c9.jpg "Villager Card")